ClintH/woot/README.md

 # @clinth/woot

-Unofficial library is for modifying the RGB LEDs of a Wooting keyboard using the WebHID API.
-Only available in Chrome and its derivatives.
-It also gives access to the analog data from each key.
+Unofficial library is for modifying the RGB LEDs of a Wooting keyboard and getting analog input.

+It uses the WebHID API which is only available in Chrome and its derivatives.

 I only have the Wooting Two keyboard, so unsure how well it works with variants.
-Devices requiring small packet sizes is not supported for that reason.
+Devices requiring small packet sizes are not supported for that reason.

 ## Usage: RGB